 Lidar-Derived Waterway Data Reveals Runoff Threats

-Digital Coast data were used to create high-resolution waterway maps.
+The Takeaway: Digital Coast data were used to create high-resolution waterway maps.

 Outdated, inaccurate maps made it difficult for people in American Samoa to locate waterway runoff and sediment areas that can imperil coastal and coral reef health.
 A project to extract information from Digital Coast lidar has given this U.S. territory much-needed data with high-resolution waterway (hydrographic) information and maps.
 Coastal researchers and managers use the data to identify runoff-plagued streams and lakes that could threaten marine life.
 The data set also includes the official NOAA coastline for American Samoa, which is key to creating other mapping uses.
 (2016)